tetherit/slate/source/index.html.md

 ## Open tunnel

 This endpoint allows you to open tunnel to the device if its on-line.
+The tunnel is active 1 hour since opening time.

 ### HTTP Request
 `POST https://my.timeline.is/api/v3p/devices/:device_id/open_tunnel`